Paul Walker: Career

+1975-1985: Early career in commercials and television

 Walker began a modeling career as a toddler, starring in a television commercial for Pampers at age two.
 He continued to appear in commercials, most notably for Showbiz Pizza in 1984, before beginning an acting career on television that year, appearing in the teen anthology series CBS Schoolbreak Special.
-Walker continued to work in television until 1996, across a number of genres; he appeared in two episodes of the fantasy drama Highway to Heaven between 1984 and 1986, and secured his first leading role in 1986, appearing as Jeremy Beatty in the sitcom Throb.
+Walker continued to work in television until 1996, across several genres; he appeared in two episodes of the fantasy drama Highway to Heaven between 1984 and 1986, and secured his first leading role in 1986, appearing as Jeremy Beatty in the sitcom Throb.
 He continued to feature on sitcoms in the early 1990s, with guest roles in Charles in Charge, Who's the Boss?, and the short-lived What a Dummy.
-In 1993, he portrayed Brandon Collins on the soap opera The Young and the Restless; he and co-star Heather Tom, who played Victoria Newman, gained fame, and were nominated for Outstanding Lead Actor and Actress in a Soap Opera at the Youth in Film Awards.
+In 1993, he portrayed Brandon Collins on the soap opera The Young and the Restless; he and co-star Heather Tom, who played Victoria Newman, gained fame and were nominated for Outstanding Lead Actor and Actress in a Soap Opera at the Youth in Film Awards.
 Walker's final television role was on Touched by an Angel, although he appeared as himself, alongside his sister Ashlie, as contestants on a 1988 episode of the game show I'm Telling!, in which they finished in second place.

+1986-2000: Transition to film

-Walker began his film career in 1986, appearing mainly in low budget B films.
-His first role was in the horror comedy Monster in the Closet, and a year later, starred in The Retaliator (retroactively subtitled Programmed to Kill), a science fiction film.
+Walker began his film career in 1986, appearing mainly in low-budget B films.
+His first role was in the horror comedy Monster in the Closet, and a year later, he starred in The Retaliator (retroactively subtitled Programmed to Kill), a science fiction film.
 In 1994, he returned to film, starring in Tammy and the T-Rex, but secured his first feature film role in the comedy Meet the Deedles in 1998; although commercially and critically unsuccessful, it allowed Walker to secure supporting roles in the films Pleasantville (1998), Varsity Blues (1999), She's All That (1999), and The Skulls (2000).

 "[Walker] is that guy.
 As a director, [Walker is] completely supportive of my vision of what the film is.
 And even better, he's completely game for it."

 — —Wayne Kramer, who directed and cast Walker in Running Scared (2006).

+2001-2003: Breakthrough and international fame

 In 2001, Walker's breakthrough role was starring opposite Vin Diesel in the action film The Fast and the Furious; it was commercially successful, and subsequently launched a media franchise.
 The film also established Walker as a film star and leading man, as his performance garnered the MTV Movie Award for Best On-Screen Team (shared with Diesel) in 2002.
 Walker starred in the critically successful thriller Joy Ride (2001).
 Walker was originally set to play Jim Street in S.W.A.T.
-(2003) and had even started training for the part, but backed out to reprise his role as Brian O'Conner in the 2003 sequel 2 Fast 2 Furious.
-After this, he starred either in low-budget or commercially unsuccessful films for a time, notably Timeline (2003) and Into the Blue (2005).
+(2003) and had even started training for the part, but backed out to reprise his role as Brian O'Conner in the 2003 sequel 2 Fast 2 Furious, along with the short film The Turbo Charged Prelude for 2 Fast 2 Furious.
+The role of Jim Street went to Colin Farrell.